songx23/songx23.github.io/_REPO.md

 ### CD pipeline

 CD pipeline is managed by Github as it has a webhook on master branch.
 When there's a new commit in master, it will deploy Github Pages.

+## Large File Storage

+I'm not storing large content image files in this repository due to storage limitation on Github Pro plan.
+Apart from the background images, all content images will be stored on Google Drive and the contents will reference the sharable google drive link.

+Other options:

+- [Git Large File Storage](https://git-lfs.github.com/): not using because it has features that I don't need (like versioning and access control)
+- Cloud bucket on GCP: not using because have no d-dos protection